Pfizer COVID-19 booster shot reduces severity of disease, study suggests - Local News 8

 Conducted by Israel’s Clalit Research Institute in collaboration with researchers at Harvard University, the study compared data from 728,321 individuals age 12 and older who received a third dose of the Pfizer vaccine with the same number of people who received only two doses at least five months prior.

-According to the study, receiving the Pfizer booster shot reduced COVID-related hospitalization by 93 per cent, COVID-related death by 81 per cent, and severe COVID-19 illness by 92 per cent, compared with receiving just two doses.
+According to the study, receiving the Pfizer booster shot reduced COVID-related hospitalization by 93%, COVID-related death by 81%, and severe COVID-19 illness by 92%, compared with receiving just two doses.

 “These results show convincingly that the third dose of the vaccine is highly effective against severe COVID-19-related outcomes in different age groups and population subgroups, one week after the third dose,” said Ran Balicer, senior author of the study and director of the Clalit Research Institute, in a press release.

 The study took place in Israel from July 30 through Sept.
 23. Researchers looked at the number of COVID-19-related hospital admissions, deaths and severity of disease based on criteria from the U.S. National Institutes of Health.
-The study also found that a third dose of the Pfizer vaccine reduced the risk of COVID-19 infection by 88 per cent.
+The study also found that a third dose of the Pfizer vaccine reduced the risk of COVID-19 infection by 88%.

 “To date, one of the main drivers of vaccine hesitancy has been a lack of information regarding the effectiveness of the vaccine,” said Ben Reis, director of the Predictive Medicine Group at Harvard Medical School and the Boston Children’s Hospital Computational Health Informatics Program, in the press release.
 “This careful epidemiological study provides reliable information on third-dose vaccine effectiveness, which we hope will be helpful to those who have not yet decided about vaccination with a third dose.”